scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

 array([[-3.24667162e+01,  4.62622348e-07,  3.88325421e-08],
        [-3.61531114e+01,  4.86778289e-07,  2.12654397e-08]])

-Also, as explained before, our metric learners has learn a distance between points.
+Also, as explained before, our metric learner has learned a distance between points.
 You can use this distance in two main ways:

 - You can either return the distance between pairs of points using the